All Episodes

 In the end, human individuals all get stuck with that tab.

-The more government you have, the more government you have, the more you have businesses sitting back and saying, Well, maybe I should just wait and see how this plays out, because I don't want to take on another person in case I'm punished for it.
+The more government you have, the more government you have, the more you have businesses sitting back and saying, well, maybe I should just wait and see how this plays out, because I don't want to take on another person in case I'm punished for it.

-Uh but the idea that somehow the solution to the spending of the Bush years is to double down and spend even more, I think is completely preposterous.
+But the idea that somehow the solution to the spending of the Bush years is to double down and spend even more, I think is completely preposterous.

 We are beggaring our children's future.

-Uh that's what they do in some countries.
+That's what they do in some countries.

-Mark Stein, in for rush on the EIB network, lots more still to come.
+Mark Stein, infra rush on the EIB network.

-Mark Stein, in for rush on the uh EIB network.
+Mark Stein, infra-rush on the EIB network.

 I don't know.